 Here are a few tips to remember for safe freezing:

 - Remember to buy freezer grade bags, not storage bags.

 - Be sure to remove as much of the air from the bag before sealing completely.
 This is easiest to do by taking a straw, closing the seal around the straw, sucking the air out, and finally removing the straw and closing the seal completely.
 This will prevent freezer burn and will keep your tomatoes from deteriorating more than necessary.

 - Turning your freezer down to 0° F the night before you freeze will ensure a fresher, tastier product.
 Once your produce is frozen, you can turn it back up to the original setting.

-It sure is beautiful to open your cabinets to a plethora of colorful quarts and pints of tomatoes.
 If you don’t have room in your freezer, and you like the instant gratification of opening a can to add to your meals in the winter, this is the method for you.
 First, make sure you have a recipe to go by that is specific to water-bath canning.
-Good resources can be found by contacting your local Cooperative Extension or you can ask your local library to request a copy of So Easy to Preserve, by the Georgia Cooperative Extension, to be sent to a branch near you.
+Good resources can be found by contacting your local Cooperative Extension, or you can ask your local library to request a copy of So Easy to Preserve, by the Georgia Cooperative Extension, to be sent to a branch near you.

 - Find a water bath canning recipe for the type of tomato you want to can

 - Sterilize your jars by placing them in boiling water in a canning rack in your canning pot.
 Leave them in the boiling water until you are ready to use them.
 It is important to keep the jars warm.